 When the coronavirus pandemic started, the high-Rockies situated Gunnison County was cautious — so much so that they closed their borders to nearly all outsiders and to many part-time residents as well.
 However, the county has since taken steps to carefully reopen and shows little hit to the economy.

-“We’ve been doing great, but, like the rest of the state, we’ve seen an uptick in cases,” Andrew Sandstrom, Gunnison County public information officer, said.
+“We’ve been doing great, but, like the rest of the state, we’ve seen an uptick in cases,” Andrew Sandstrom, the Gunnison County public information officer, said.
 “The bright spot there is that we’re not seeing impacts on our healthcare system yet.”

 Now, however, Gunnison County is open once again — with precautions, Sandstrom explained.
 The county is now under a long-term public health order, which works under a five-tier color-coded system — called the “Coronameter” — which works like the fire danger color-code system.
-The system is designed to make it easier for the public and businesses to understand the level of community risk from COVID-19, and the ensuing restrictions in place at each level of the meter.
+The Coronameter is designed to make it easier for the public and businesses to understand the level of community risk from COVID, and the ensuing restrictions in place at each level of the meter.